ISTANBUL BLOG: Turkey heads for darker waters

 Balance of payments

 The external balance and a lack of FX remain the regime’s Achilles heel.
-A failure to secure fresh FX supplies could at anytime trigger a severe balance of payments shock.
+A failure to secure fresh FX supplies could at any time trigger a severe balance of payments shock.

 Foreign policy